 Concentration in International and Comparative Law

-- Each Concentration student completes at least 10 credits of coursework in international and comparative law.
+- Each Concentration student must complete at least 10 credits of coursework in international and comparative law.
 3 of those credits must include the Law School's "International Law" course.

-- Each Concentration student must complete a substantial research paper on an international or comparative law topic.
-Please consult the specific guidelines for details.
+- Each Concentration student must also complete a substantial research paper on an international or comparative law topic.

 - Students may earn up to 6 credits from SLU LAW's Summer Program in Madrid that will count toward the Concentration's 10 credits of coursework requirement.